cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 ## Response time

-We'll aim to answer your questions within a few hours.
-Our maximum response time is 24 hours. **Main support hours are between 8AM UTC and 6PM UTC.** We do not provide support during weekends.
+We will aim to answer your questions within a few hours.
+Our maximum response time is 24 hours. **Main support hours are between 8 AM UTC and 6 PM UTC.** We do not provide support during weekends.
--->